skeru/libVersioningCompiler/README.md

 - Build Tools & Libraries:
   - A C++17-compliant compiler
-  - CMake ≥ 3.20
+  - CMake 3.20 or newer
   - zlib
   - libuuid

-- Optional: LLVM ≥ 15 (tested up to LLVM 20)
+- Optional: LLVM 15.0 or newer (tested up to LLVM 20.0)

-Compiling without LLVM certain features (e.g., Clang-as-a-library) will be unavailable.
+Compiling this library without LLVM will make certain features unavailable (e.g., Clang-as-a-library).

 ## How to install the dependencies